chengpong1127/PyAutoDriveRL-Env/README.md

 - When starting the Unity simulation environment, you can manually control the car’s movement using W, A, S, and D keys for forward, backward, and directional movement.
 - Control priority is given first to keyboard control, followed by Python control.

+## 📑Update
+- 2024/11/08: When resetting the vehicle's position, you can now specify the checkpoint from which to restart.
+Please refer to the [CarRLEnvironmentControlGuide.md](doc%2FCarRLEnvironmentControlGuide.md) for details

 ## Features

 - **Reinforcement Learning**: Uses algorithms like PPO and SAC to train autonomous driving models.